Joshua Bayes: Life

 Bayes was the son of Joshua Bayes, whose brother was Rev. Samuel Bayes.
 Samuel was ejected by the Act of Uniformity of 1662 from a living in Derbyshire, afterwards residing in Manchester until his death.
-Believed to be born in 1671, he received his entire secular education in the grammar school of his native town, Manchester.
+It is believed that Joshua was born in 1671.
+He received his entire secular education in the grammar school of his native town, Manchester.
 Being dedicated from his birth to the nonconformist ministry, he was placed under the tuition of Richard Frankland, of Attercliffe in Yorkshire, on 15 Nov.
 1686.

 On the conclusion of his course he proceeded to London, and was admitted for "examination" by a number of the elder ministers "according to the practice of the times".
 He was ordained preacher of the gospel and minister on 22 June 1694.
-This—the first public ordination amongst dissenters in the city after the Act of Uniformity—took place in the meeting-house of Samuel Annesley in Little St. Helens.
+This - the first public ordination amongst dissenters in the city after the Act of Uniformity - took place in the meeting-house of Samuel Annesley in Little St. Helens.
 There were six candidates, one of whom was Edmund Calamy.

 It appears that young Bayes served the churches around London as a kind of itinerant or evangelist for some years.
 But about 1706 he settled at St. Thomas's meeting-house, Southwark, as assistant to John Sheffield, one of the most original of the later puritan writers.
 This engagement requiring his attendance only in the morning of each Sunday, he also acted as assistant to Christopher Taylor at Leather Lane.

 When Matthew Henry died, leaving his Commentary unfinished, its completion was entrusted to a select number of Presbyterian divines, including Bayes, to whom was assigned the Epistle to the Galatians.
 The continuation has never secured the unique acceptance of Matthew Henry's own writing, but the "Galatians" is among the best of the supplements.